 The noble surname Cebollero is of Spanish descent and is of occupational origin, as it is derived from the particular trade followed by the original bearer of the name.
 The name Cebollero is derived from the Spanish word "cebolla," which in turn comes from the Latin "cepulla," meaning "onion."
 Thus, the surname Cebollero signifies "one who grows or sells onions."

 Early Origins of the Cebollero family

-Another 167 words (12 lines of text) covering the years 163 and 1639 are included under the topic Early Cebollero History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cebollero research.
+Another 84 words (6 lines of text) covering the years 163 and 1639 are included under the topic Early Cebollero History in all our PDF Extended History products and printed products wherever possible.

 Cebollero Spelling Variations

 Spelling variations of this family name include: Cebolla, Cebollas, Cebollero, Cebollado, Cipolla and others.

 Early Notables of the Cebollero family (pre 1700)